harmfulladvocado/remove-classroom.cloud-autostart/README.md

    cd remove-classroom.cloud-autostart
    ```

-2. Configure your cloud provider credentials and policies as described in the configuration section.

-3. Run the main automation script (see source code for details) to remove or disable autostart classrooms.
+2. Run the main automation script (see source code for details) to remove or disable autostart classrooms.

-## Configuration

-- Update config files or environment variables as needed.
-- Example settings include scheduling, resource targeting, safety controls, and notification preferences.

 ## Requirements

-- Supported languages and runtime environment (see repository code for specifics).
-- Cloud provider credentials with appropriate permissions.
+- Windows